xmrcl0/7600064/project1/README.md

-# Statistical Modeling and Automatous
+# Statistical Modeling and Automatons
 This project is aimed to introduct the rudiments of Statistical Modeling and Automatous implamentations discuted in Costa's Didactic Texts (aka CDTs).